behnamfani/KNN-diagnosis-tool/README.md

 ### Features:

-Based on the embeddings and a similarty metric (cosine-similarity or L2 Norm), the Nearest Neighbor (KNN) graphs of the embeddings are created.
-The Recursive KNN graphs are then created by using the KNN method recursively and finding the nearest neighbors of the neighbors of the original node and continuing the same process.
+Based on the embeddings and a similarity metric (cosine-similarity or L2 Norm), the Nearest Neighbor (KNN) graphs of the embeddings are created.
+The Recursive KNN graphs are then created by using the KNN method recursively and finding the nearest neighbors of the neighbors of original node and continuing the same process.
 A parameter called nHops in this project defines the number of times that this process is repeated (including the first KNN).
 The features below are derived from the Recursive KNNs:
 * Number of neighbors in the whole levels of each node
 * Mean of cos-similarities in the whole levels of each node
 * Number of categories in the whole levels of each node